 You can read more in this whole article, or listen to what Professor Barrs has to say about the redemptive themes found in the novels:

 You may have different opinions regarding Harry Potter.
-But Professor Barrs offers helpful thoughts, if you are still on the fence.
+But do consider the helpful thoughts offered by Professor Barrs, if you are still on the fence.

 However, if you wish to delve deeper, here are other articles who say otherwise: